JoonHyeok-hozy-Kim/upenn_mcit/ajiv_mk2.md

     - I had mistakenly set the ultrafiltration on the machine.

   - I explained that I had lowered the setting
-    - due to the patient's low initial blood pressure
+    - due to the patient's low initial blood pressure, and
-    - and was planning to monitor their blood pressure
+    - was planning to monitor their blood pressure
     - before increasing it.

   - We were able to understand each other's perspectives